chiron-fonts/chiron-sans-hk/README.md

 Based on the Traditional Chinese (Hong Kong) variant of Source Han Sans, **Chiron Sans HK** took references from successful commercial Traditional Chinese font products (widely used in printed materials in Hong Kong) to provide an orthographic variant which Hong Kong people are generally more familiar with.

-More information is available in the [Chinese README.pdf](README.pdf) document, which itself is mainly typesetted in Chiron Sans HK.
+More information is available in the [Chinese website](https://tamcy.github.io/chiron-sans-hk/), which is mainly typesetted in Chiron Sans HK webfont.

 ## Download